 My heart is simply broken today.
 My beautiful city of Seattle is mourning yet another local legend gone too soon.
-The loss of musical icon Chris Cornell (Soundgarden, Audioslave, Temple of the Dog) last night was earth shattering to his family, friends, the music community and the many fans who were inspired by his music.
-He was the voice of a generation, a voice of my city and his loss will be felt for a very long time.
+The loss of musical icon Chris Cornell (Soundgarden, Audioslave, Temple of the Dog) last night was earth-shattering to his family, friends, the music community and the many fans who were inspired by his music.
+He was the voice of a generation, the voice of my city and his loss will be felt for a very long time.

 TMZ has also reported that Chris Cornell‘s wife claims that he was not depressed or in a suicidal state the evening he died.
 Sources who talked with Vicky Karayiannis Thursday morning tell TMZ that she spoke with her husband during soundcheck before he took the stage with Soundgarden in Detroit and after Wednesday night’s show at the Fox Theatre.
 Vicky is reportedly adamant that Chris was “not in any way, shape or form in a suicidal state.
 She doubled down and said there were no signs he was at all depressed,” according to TMZ.